highchair/artinruins-com/property-img/_To-DO.md

 * When using someone else's photo, add a credit but not a AIR logo

 ## Anecdotes
 + Search for [link needed] every now and again to add property links to anecdotes.
-Must be HTML form.
+Must be Markdown form.

 ## Dean Hotel
 * Kept some notes for the Dean Hotel in the New New Photos folder

-## Talk of the Town / 137-149 Washington Street
-* Images simply numbered 09 – 18 are small and original.
-Taken in 2007 and 2008, some from "The Men of Letters".

 # El Faro / Krystal's Diner
 * Photo in Eagle Square from Sarah, Feb 2002: P1010087.JPG, P1010088.JPG, P10100100.JPG